Zaltarba/blog/_posts/2025-09-08-PiEstimation.md

 How can we estimate the value of $\pi$?
 While we know $\pi$ is irrational and cannot be expressed as a finite closed formula, approximations like $3.14$ or $22/7$ are widely used.
 But what if we want a systematic, simulation-based method to approximate $\pi$ with arbitrary precision?

 Monte Carlo methods provide exactly this.
-By exploiting randomness and statistical principles, we can approximate $\\pi$ in a surprisingly elegant way.
+By exploiting randomness and statistical principles, we can approximate $\pi$ in a surprisingly elegant way.
+This tutorial walks step by step through the mathematics and Python code.

-## Monte Carlo in a Nutshell  {#montecarlo}
+## Monte Carlo Simulation Basics {#montecarlo}

 Monte Carlo methods rely on random sampling and the central limit theorem (CLT) to estimate expectations.
 Indeed the CLT states that for $(X_i)_{i=1}^n$ $n$ independent and identically distributed random variables :